ELLIS COUNTY VETERANS

 The Air Medal was established by an Executive Order signed by President Franklin D. Roosevelt on May 11, 1942 and made retroactive to September 8, 1939.
 The medal is awarded to those who, while serving in any capacity in or with the Armed Forces of the United States, have distinguished themselves by meritorious achievement while participating in aerial flight.

 The designer was Walker Hancock who competed for the medal design as a civilian and was later inducted into the Army prior to the competition award.

 Notable recipients have included Buzz Aldrin, George H.W.
 Bush, Jimmy Doolittle, Clark Gable, John Glenn, John McCain, George McGovern, Colin Powell, H. Norman Schwarzkopf, James Stewart, and Chuck Yeager.

 WW II Skipper of PT-161 assigned to Squadron Ron 9, PT Boat Base 11, Rendova Island in the South Pacific.
-Eventually designated to support his Commander during operations, he was subsequently appointed Section Leader of multiple PT boats for every combat patrol.
+Eventually designated to support his Commander during operations in the Solomon Islands, he subsequently served as Boat Captain of multiple PT boats during combat patrols.

 The Silver Star is the third-highest military decoration for valor awarded to a member of the United States Armed Forces.
 It is presented for gallantry in action against an enemy of the United States.